gobbyo/IoT/docs/tutorial-configure.md

     Resolving deltas: 100% (105/105), done.13 (delta 72), pack-reused 0
     ```

-1. Select `File > Open Folder...` from the menu in Visual Studio Code and select the cloned directory `IoT`.
+1. Select `File > Open Folder...` from the menu in Visual Studio Code and select your forked cloned directory `IoT`.
+The IoT directory will also be referred to as your **root clone directory** throughout these tutorials.
+Note that you'll have to clone your fork to your cloud machine as well as to your Raspberry Pi (in a later tutorial).

 ## Install Python